Eths33/WinSock-demo-with-Error-reporting/README.md

 # WinSock-demo-with-Error-reporting
-Socket demo with Error reporting, making a connection and streaming data
+Socket demo with Error reporting, making a connection and streaming data.
+Sample socket test case using pthreads for threading, not all parts of the code will be needed for all situations.
+Also, some may need more features than this code shows.
+The code lies between a 'clean sample of one feature' and a 'final working code set'.

 Working socket demo with error reporting as of VS2015 x64.
 Sharing this because when I was making samples there were limited working samples for my needs, and it was a bit hard to find all of the error reporting code.